 For instance, if you buy cryptocurrency but sell it later at a higher price and you receive an increase in capital that has to be declared on your tax return.
 Conversely, if you sell the cryptocurrency for a lower price than you paid for it, you’ll be able to claim the possibility of a capital loss which can be used to offset other capital gains or up to $3,000 in ordinary income.

 In addition to capital gains and losses, you may also be taxed on income on any cryptocurrency received as payment for goods or services.
 The earnings is reported as income on tax returns and will be taxed at the exact rates that apply to other forms of income.

 It’s important to keep in mind that exchanges and platforms where you purchase, sell, or trade in cryptocurrency must declare certain transactions to IRS Therefore, the IRS might have information on your cryptocurrency transactions, even if you don’t report them on your tax return.

 It is important to note that the information contained in this report is intended for informational purposes only and is not legal, tax and financial guidance.
 Each individual’s financial situation will be particular to them, so you must consult with a qualified professional prior to making any decision regarding your tax situation.

-Additionally there are laws and regulations regarding cryptocurrency taxation may change over time and can differ based on the location you live in.
-It is your obligation to ensure that you are in that you are in compliance with the laws and regulations in force.
+Furthermore the laws and regulations regarding cryptocurrency taxation can change, and may differ based on the location you live in.
+It is your duty to ensure that you are in compliance with the laws and regulations in force.